Leundai/twanalyze/frontend/README.md

 ### Start options

-To run twanalize locally, start expo using `yarn start`.
+To run twanalyze locally, start expo using `yarn start`.
 Alternatively, you can use one of the following to run a specific platform:

 `yarn android`: Start the project in android-only mode.